About

 • Heat a large non-stick pan over medium-high heat.

-• When the pan is hot, add the onions (with no oil), and let them soften slightly.
+• When the pan is hot, add the onions (with about 2 tsp of oil), and let them soften slightly.

 • Add the rest of the ingredients, and break the pork and chorizo meat into pieces while cooking.
 Add a generous pinch of salt.
 Mix to combine.